Macrometacorp/docs/docs/cep/query-guide/store.md

 **Example**

-If you need to query the table named `RoomTypeTable` the it should have been defined in the Stream worker.
+If you need to query the table named `RoomTypeTable` the it should have been defined in the stream worker.

 In order to execute a store query on `RoomTypeTable`, you need to submit the store query using `query()` method.